-Overall and final responsibility for Health and Safety is that of: Thomas Lowday and Shevek Pring, as far as permitted by law.
+Overall and final responsibility for Health and Safety is that of: Thomas Lowday and Shevek Pring (Co-CEOs), as far as permitted by law.

-Day-to-day responsibility for ensuring this policy is put into practice is delegated to: Peter Morgan the Head of Operations, Senior Managers, and anyone who has a delegated responsibility as part of their role.
+Day-to-day responsibility for ensuring this policy is put into practice is delegated to: Peter Morgan as Head of Operations, Senior Managers, and anyone who has a delegated responsibility as part of their role.